 Suitcase Carry Exercise Targeted Muscle Groups:

-What makes the suitcase carry exercise so great is that the exercise targets so many important core muscles in the midsection.
-The suitcase carry exercise targets the Quadratus Lumborum, the obliques, the abdominal muscles, and the multifidus spinal erectors in the lower back.
+What makes the suitcase carry exercise so great is that it targets so many important muscles in the midsection.
+The suitcase carry targets the Quadratus Lumborum, obliques, both upper and lower ab muscles, and the spinal erectors in the lower back.

 Muscles such as the Quadratus Lumborum [See Image] and obliques are often neglected when it comes to strengthening your core.
 Being located in a more difficult and forgotten-about location, the Quadratus Lumborum and obliques are very receptive to becoming weak which can lead to injury.